Mile Sur Mera Tumhara

 The national integration video was intended to instill a sense of pride and promote unity amongst Indians, highlighting India's different linguistic communities and societies—India's unity in diversity, so to speak.

 Mile Sur was telecast for the first time on Independence Day, 1988, after the telecast of the Prime Minister's speech from the ramparts of the Red Fort.

-A recreated version of the song was composed by film musicians Sachin Sanghvi and Jigar Saraiya, rewritten by Saraiya, Vaibhav "Vayu" Shrivastava and I.P.
-Singh, and crooned by Sanghvi, Saraiya, Vayu, Singh, Navraj Hans, Shalmali Kholgade, Divya Kumar, Rakesh Maini and Shashwat Singh for the 2020 dance drama Street Dancer 3D, directed by Remo D'Souza and starring Varun Dhawan and Shraddha Kapoor in the lead roles.
+Roughly 37 years and a half since its release, the song was remade by composer duo Sachin Sanghvi and Jigar Saraiya, with Saraiya also writing the lyrics to the new version, for the soundtrack of the 2020 film Street Dancer 3D.

 Languages used

-Hindi (Pandit Bhimsenji and Lataji's parts, among others), and alphabetically the others were: Assamese, Bengali, Gujarati, Kannada, Kashmiri, Malayalam, Marathi, Odia, Punjabi, Sindhi, Tamil, Telugu, and Urdu.
+Hindi (Bhimsen Joshi and Lata Mangeshkar's parts, among others), and chronologically, the others were: Kashmiri, Punjabi, Sindhi, Urdu, Tamil, Kannada, Telugu, Malayalam, Bangla, Assamese, Odia, Gujarati and Marathi.
 (Among the languages present, then in 1988, in the Eighth Schedule of the Constitution of India).